lucidworks/lucidworks.github.io/eLearning/aiclass/README.md

 ## In this lab  you will inspect a collection, train a classifier model, implement classification at query time, and test the classifier pipeline!
 Let's get started by inspecting the collection on the app that you built in the first lab.

-1. Click on the app **Labs** to enter the *Fusion workspace*, this is where you can build and test the classifier model
+1. Click on the app **Labs** to enter the *Fusion workspace*, this is where you can build and test the classifier model.
+Before proceeding with the lab, please make your way to the JOBS tab under COLLECTIONS located on the side menu.
+Make sure that both the BestBuy_catalog and BestBuy_signals_labs jobs have run.
+If you see a caution sign, please run that job again before attempting to go any further.

 # Inspecting the Collection